Minneapolis violence surges as police officers leave department in droves

 “It’s pretty simple,” Goodman said.
 “This is an effort just to get a few more feet on the street, and those feet on the street, to a lot of victims, really, really matter.”

-The committee voted 7 to 6 to advance the proposal to Friday’s city council meeting.
+The city council voted 7 to 6 to fund temporary officers in Friday’s city council meeting.

 Amid concerns about civil unrest, the city has pointed to its existing mutual-aid agreements with several regional law enforcement agencies.
 Three times in the past two months, Gov. Tim Walz (D) has deployed members of the Minnesota National Guard and the Minnesota State Patrol to help guard the city, including last month when a judge threw out one of the murder charges against Derek Chauvin, the former Minneapolis police officer who held his knee to Floyd’s neck and is now charged in his killing.